 For example, Claude and GPT-4 could access a knowledge base to retrieve specific database information or execute an SQL validation without manual prompts.
 By allowing the models to call functions (tools) on their own, we streamlined the workflow and significantly enhanced efficiency.

 The diagram below shows how tool integration enabled Claude and GPT-4 to manage SQL generation and validation autonomously.
 Tool calls made by the LLMs are highlighted in green on the diagram.
+For more dynamic workflows, this can become a deciding factor in choosing the best LLM.

 Click or tap on the picture to open it in full size